-Prime Light has warned that businesses who rely heavily on imported products from China could be just weeks away from a critical component shortage, as the outbreak ripples through global manufacturing supply chains forcing factory closures.
+Businesses who have traditionally relied heavily on imported products from the region have in recent months faced critical component shortage, as the outbreak ripples through global manufacturing supply chains following factory closures.

-“By working with European suppliers, Prime Light is confident that the likelihood of any supply shortages, or indeed international trade issues, are avoided as almost all components supplied are manufactured in the UK and Europe.”
+Clearly each local situation differs significantly, but for UK-based Prime Light, working with European suppliers has enabled the company to limit the likelihood of any supply shortages, or indeed international trade issues, as almost all components supplied are manufactured in the UK and Europe.

 Faced with increased uncertainty in the market, and growing concern amongst electronics manufacturers, it is a strategy that could limit any potential impact on supply, predominantly across the UK.
 By working closely with European suppliers and customers to minimise any disruptions, companies should be able to fulfil orders and limit any potentially costly interruption in supply.

 While the primary concern for any organisation is the welfare of its workers in such uncertain times, with many major electronics companies having component manufacturing and PCB assembly facilities in China, the impact of Covid-19 has understandably posed many questions for the industry.

 In fact, as of 16 March 2020, nearly 40% of electronics manufacturers feel worse about the impact of Covid-19 on their business than they did a month ago, according to a recent survey by electronics industry trade group IPC3.
 While, more than two-thirds of respondents said they have been told by suppliers to expect some shipment delays, and some of the delays are growing.